uwinkler/restate/README.md

 ### Step 1: Define a schema for the state

-First we have to define a schema for our state.
-We can use ZOD for that.
+First we have to define a schema for our state using ZOD:

 ```tsx
 import { Middleware, create } from '@restate/core'